ClickHouse/ClickBOM/README.md

 ### Same Repository with GitHub App

 Downloads the SBOM from the same repository and uploads it to S3.
 Keeps the SBOM in SPDX format.
 Authenticates using a GitHub App.
+See [Creating a GitHub App](#creating-a-github-app).

 ```yaml
 name: Upload SBOM